arrow-py/arrow/README.rst

 - Provides super-simple creation options for many common input scenarios
 - :code:`shift` method with support for relative offsets, including weeks
 - Formats and parses strings automatically
-- Wide support for ISO-8601
+- Wide support for ISO 8601
 - Timezone conversion
 - Timestamp available as a property
 - Generates time spans, ranges, floors and ceilings for time frames ranging from microsecond to year